GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: More Results

 \subsection{Time and Memory Consumption}

-To evaluate the computational cost and runtime of model pre-training, we conducted experiments on two datasets of different scales: the larger deezer\_ego\_net dataset (9,629 graphs) and the smaller ENZYMES dataset (600 graphs), each for 10 epochs.
+To evaluate the computational cost and runtime of model pretraining, we conducted experiments on two datasets of different scales: the larger deezer\_ego\_net dataset (9,629 graphs) and the smaller ENZYMES dataset (600 graphs), each for 10 epochs.
 The wall-clock time and peak GPU/RAM memory usage are presented in the Table \ref{tab:timemem}.
-We also compared the wall-clock time and memory cost of pre-training with ProNoG \citep{yu2025non} and BRIDGE \citep{yuan2025much} on the same dataset.
-It can be observed that our GraphVec-FM requires less training time, especially on relatively large datasets.
-GraphVec-FM demands more memory consumption, which is primarily due to the computation and storage of the global graph.
+We also compared the wall-clock time and memory cost of pretraining with ProNoG \citep{yu2025non} and BRIDGE \citep{yuan2025much} on the same dataset.
+It can be observed that our GraphVec requires less training time, especially on relatively large datasets.
+GraphVec demands more memory consumption, which is primarily due to the computation and storage of the global graph.

 To ensure fair comparison, since ProNoG and BRIDGE process 4 graphs at once, we set our model's batch size to 4.
 All experiments are conducted on 14 vCPU Intel(R) Xeon(R) Gold 6348 CPU with one Nvidia A800-80G GPU, CUDA 11.8.